 - Make the off-screen window the active window using Alt+Tab, Win+Tab, or by clicking the program’s taskbar button.

-- Hold the Shift key down, and right-click on the taskbar button of that program
+- Hold the Ctrl and Shift keys down, and right-click on the taskbar button of that program.

 - Click Move.